The decline or death of a loved one is an incredibly emotional time that often results in stress and disagreement even in the closest of families.

 Common disputes that arise during estate settlement include:

 Ohio law aims to settle the affairs of a deceased person in a timely fashion.
 This means there are very strict timeframes to contest an estate - typically as few as three to six months.
 Additionally, the process is complicated by the fact many assets may transfer to heirs outside the probate process.
-Too often, heirs mistakenly believe probate court will protect their rights without the help of an experienced Cleveland probate attorney.
+Too often, heirs mistakenly believe probate court will protect their rights without the help of an experienced will and estate inheritance lawyer.

 Attorney Daniel McGowan has many years of experience in handling some of the country’s largest inheritance disputes.